biobankinguk/biobankinguk/docs/docs/dev/directory/index.md

    - Run `pnpm i` from the project root.

 1. Add a new user
-   - Change directory next to the `Api.csproj` file.
+   - Change directory next to the `Directory.csproj` file.
    - Run `dotnet run -- users add <EMAIL> <FULL-NAME> -r <ROLES> -p <PASSWORD>`
    - For example: `dotnet run -- users add admin@example.com Admin -r SuperUser DirectoryAdmin -p Password1!`
    - For local dev use you probably want the roles: `SuperUser`, and `DirectoryAdmin`